 JAM Syllabus for Mathematical Statistics (MS)

-The Mathematical Statistics (MS) test paper comprises of Mathematics (40% weightage) and Statistics (60%weightage).
+Candidates can check below the topics included in JAM Mathematical Statistics syllabus.
+The Mathematical Statistics (MS) test paper comprises of Mathematics (40% weightage) and Statistics (60% weightage).

 Sequences and Series: Convergence of sequences of real numbers, Comparison, root and ratio tests for convergence of series of real numbers.